Thomas Böcker

 Thomas Böcker (born October 8, 1977) is a German producer.
-He is the founder of Merregnon Studios and creative director of his orchestral music projects Merregnon and Game Concerts.
+He is the founder of Merregnon Studios and artistic director of his orchestral music projects Merregnon and Game Concerts.

-In 2003, he produced the first live orchestra performance of video game music outside Japan at the Gewandhaus in Leipzig, Germany, which led to his international series Game Concerts, including the Final Symphony world tour from 2013, the first performance of video game music by the London Symphony Orchestra, and from 2021 the symphonic fairy tale Merregnon: Land of Silence, premiered by the Royal Stockholm Philharmonic Orchestra.
+In 2003, he produced the first live orchestra performance of video game music outside Japan at the Gewandhaus in Leipzig, Germany, which led to his international series Game Concerts, including the Final Symphony world tour from 2013, the first live performance of video game music by the London Symphony Orchestra, and from 2021 the symphonic fairy tale Merregnon: Land of Silence, premiered by the Royal Stockholm Philharmonic Orchestra.
+The latest production in the series, Merregnon: Heart of Ice, was first performed by the Staatsphilharmonie Rheinland-Pfalz in 2024.

 Thomas Böcker was presented with the national Cultural and Creative Pilots Award by the German Federal Government, which recognises outstanding entrepreneurs within Germany’s cultural and creative industries.

 Early life

 Thomas Böcker grew up in the small mountain town of Lauenstein in East Germany.
 During the 80s, his father was allowed to travel to the western part of Germany to visit his own mother and brought back a Commodore 64 for the family.
 For this reason, Böcker already had access to a home computer at the age of 7.
 Soon enough, he developed a passion for video game music and became especially fond of Chris Huelsbeck’s works on the Turrican series.
 Böcker's love of video game and classical music would soon come together, as he realised the potential for scores and concerts to feature orchestral game music.